jinh48/Seattle-Crime-Trends/project/README.md

 and there wasn't a slight change in my code scripts nor I had moved the dataset around.
 So, therefore, I was unable to make a test case for Task 2 unfortunately.I was using the latest version of Sypder with Python 3.7.
-- (Task 1 and 3 folder) One of Ruofeng dataset would be missing here ('SPD_Crime_Data__2008_Present.csv') since his dataset contains about 174 mb.
-Which is strange since Jin's version of that SPD data can mangae to upload it here.